yetanalytics/lrsql/doc/aws.md

 #### S3 Bucket

 A script is needed during the deployment and the S3 Bucket is the location where the template accesses the script.
-This step assumes you have a current nodeJS 14+ installed.
+This step assumes you have a current nodeJS 12+ and npm installed.

 - In your SQL LRS codebase navigate to `dev-resources/template/db-init-script/`
 - Build the script and dependencies by typing `npm install`